9th8/up-to-date-real-world-haskell/19-error-handling.md

     strMsg = Chatty
 ```

-For our parser\'s state, we will create a very small monad transformer
+For our parser's state, we will create a very small monad transformer
 stack.
 A `State` monad carries around the `ByteString` to parse, and
 stacked on top is `ErrorT` to provide error handling.